muellan/generic/README.md

 </p>

-- map(tuple&lt;functor...&gt;, arguments...)</br>
+- map(tuple&lt;functors...&gt;, arguments...)</br>
 <p>
-  applies each functor from the tuple to all arguments and returns a tuple of results
+  applies each functor to all arguments and returns a tuple of results
 </p>

-- scan(tuple&lt;functor...&gt;, arguments...)</br>
+- scan(tuple&lt;functors...&gt;, arguments...)</br>
 <p>
-  applies each functor from the tuple to all arguments in turn returns void
+  applies each functor to all arguments in turn; returns void
 </p>